EXPLORE FUNDING

 WEST ELK COMMUNITY FUND

-WECF grant funding is available to organizations that primarily operate within the three communities we serve (Hotchkiss, Paonia, and Crawford).
+WECF grant funding is available to organizations that primarily operate within Hotchkiss, Paonia, and Crawford.
 This funding is made possible from WECF’s community grants endowment and from generous donors in the North Fork Valley.

 Any time you access the system, there may be other application opportunities open.
 Please ensure you are applying to the correct funding opportunity.